December 28, 2018

 The key recommendations from the WEC report suggest the Government should reform workplace policies to ensure they support fathers in the workplace.

 These included statutory paternity pay being paid at 90 per cent of the father’s pay (capped for higher earners).
-This is to ensure that all fathers, regardless of income, can be at home around the time of their child’s birth.
+In short, this is to ensure that all fathers, regardless of income, can be at home around the time of their child’s birth.

 For more information on the recommendations read our blog.